 This motherboard has an Accelerated Graphics Port (AGP) slot that supports +1.5V AGP cards.
 When you buy an AGP card, make sure that you ask for one with +1.5V specification.

-Take note of the notches on the card golden fingers to ensure that they fit the AGP slot on your motherboard.
-Below is an example of a +1.5V AGP card.
+Note the notches on the card golden fingers to ensure that they fit the AGP slot on your motherboard.

 The AGP slot supports only 1.5V AGP cards.
-NEVER install a 3.3V AGP card into the slot.
+NEVER install a SiS305-based AGP card or any other 3.3V AGP card into the slot.
 Doing so will severely damage the motherboard!

-P4B-FX Accelerated Graphics Port (AGP)
+P4B-LS Accelerated Graphics Port (AGP) Slot

-Figure 2-18 Accelerated Graphics Port (AGP) Slot Location
+Figure 2-19 Accelerated Graphics Port (AGP) Slot Location